mpjovanovich/course-notes/content/SDEV120/pseudocode.md

 END
 ```

-## Different ways to get the same result?
+## Critical Thinking Exercise

 ~~demo{

-_Print even integers between 0 and 10_
+**Problem:** Print even integers between 0 and 10 (inclusive)

-How many ways can we come up with do this?
+How many algorithms can we come up with do this?

-}

-## Different ways to get the same result?

-~~demo{

-_Travel from Indianapolis to Las Angeles (by plane)_

-What parameters might we optimize for?

-Draw weighted graph for each parameter.
+PseudoCode them as we go.

 }